ColtonJacobson23/Yii2_Advanced_Usuario/README.md

    yii migrate --migrationPath=@yii/rbac/migrations<br/>
    yii migrate<br/>
    - Complete the migrations from inside the project directory
+### 5. Add the 'status' column to the User table in the database
+ - Go into the MySQL interface in the command line
+ - USE the current database
+ - Type the following code to add the status column</br>
+ >alter table user add column status smallint not null default 10;
-### 5. Use the Usuario [list of available actions](http://yii2-usuario.readthedocs.io/en/latest/installation/available-actions/) to configure the template to access the Usuario module webpages
+### 6. Use the Usuario [list of available actions](http://yii2-usuario.readthedocs.io/en/latest/installation/available-actions/) to configure the template to access the Usuario module webpages
  - In the Frontend and Backend folders, go to the views/layouts/main.php file, and then use the list of available actions to replace current file-paths in the main.php files
  - Example:
    - Change:</br>$menuItems[] = ['label' => 'Signup', 'url' => ['/site/signup']];</br>to</br>